 - Digoxin (Lanoxin).
 This medicine helps the heart beat stronger and pump more blood.
 It can help control irregular heartbeats (arrhythmias).

-- Diuretics.
-Commonly known as water pills, these medications help the kidneys remove excess fluid from the body.
+- Water pills (diuretics).
+These medications help the kidneys remove excess fluid from the body.
 This reduces the amount of work the heart has to do.
 Diuretics may also be used to reduce fluid buildup in the lungs, legs and abdomen.

 - Atrial septostomy.
 This open-heart surgery may be recommended if medications don't control pulmonary hypertension signs and symptoms.
 In an atrial septostomy, a surgeon creates an opening between the upper left and right chambers of the heart (atria) to relieve the pressure on the right side of the heart.
 Potential complications include heart rhythm problems (arrhythmias).

 Lung or heart-lung transplant.
 Sometimes, a lung or heart-lung transplant may be recommended, especially for younger people who have idiopathic pulmonary arterial hypertension.

 Major risks of any type of transplantation include rejection of the transplanted organ and serious infection.
 Immunosuppressant drugs must be taken for life to help reduce the chance of rejection.